AINet+: Advancing Superpixel Segmentation via Cascaded Association Implantation: Preliminaries

 \textbf{Step1:} Estimate the superpixel property from the surrounding pixels:

 \textbf{Step2:} Reconstruct the pixel property according to the superpixel neighbors:

 where the $N_p$ is the set of adjacent superpixels of $p$, $q(p,s)$ indicates the probability of pixel $p$ assigned to superpixel $s$.
+The output $h(s)$ in step 1 is an average property for the initial superpixel $s$, which is estimated using the pixel association $q(p,s)$ to weight the pixel properties $l(p)$, the denominator $\sum_{p:s\in N_p}q(p,s)$ is used for normalization.
+In the next step, the pixel property $l^{'}(p)$ is reconstructed in return using the association $q(p,s)$ to weighted sum the superpixel property estimation $h(s)$.

 Thus, the training loss is to optimize the distance between the ground-truth property and the reconstructed one:

-\yx{Following Yang's practice~\cite{SCN}}, the properties of pixels in this paper include the semantic label and the position vector, \ie, two-dimension spatial coordinates, which are optimized by the cross-entropy loss and the $\mathcal{L}_2$ reconstruction loss, respectively.
+\yx{Following Yang's practice~\cite{SCN}}, the properties of pixel in this paper include the semantic label and the position vector, \ie, two-dimension spatial coordinates, which are optimized by the cross-entropy loss and the $\mathcal{L}_2$ reconstruction loss, respectively.